syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Data-binding.md

 <tr>
 <td>
 Priority<br/><br/></td><td>
-Binds the name of the priority field, its related validation rules and also indicates the priority (high, low, medium and none) of the appointments.
-This field should be bind to the Scheduler, when <b>prioritySettings.enable</b> is set to true.<br/><br/></td></tr>
+Binds the name of the priority field and its related validation rules, which indicates the priority (high, low, medium and none) of the appointments.
+This field should be bind to the Scheduler, when <b>PrioritySettings.Enable</b> is set to true.<br/><br/></td></tr>
 <tr>
 <td>
 ResourceFields<br/><br/></td><td>